lstcutong/VideoFaceAlignment/README.md

 # VideoFaceAlignment

 A simple pipline for video-based face alignment, including both 2D and 3D methods.
-We ensemble 4 state-of-the-art single-image-based face alignment methods to implement video-based face alignment by aligning face frame-by-frame, we also provide a simple post process method called "trajectory-smooth" to get better alignment results.
+We ensemble 4 state-of-the-art single-image-based face alignment methods to implement video-based face alignment by aligning face frame-by-frame, we also provide a simple post process method called "trajectory-smooth"（The effect is similar to 'anti jitter'） to get better alignment results.
 4 SOTA single-image-based methods are follows:

 **FAN**: [https://github.com/1adrianb/face-alignment](https://github.com/1adrianb/face-alignment)